 - Residency: You need to have a Social Security number and a bank account in your name.
 You also can’t live in Nevada or West Virginia, since LendingPoint loans aren’t available in those states.

 You’ll also need to be at least 18 years of age or older to apply for a LendingPoint personal loan.

 Once you’ve submitted all the required documents, LendingPoint says it can often provide a final review and loan approval in just a few hours, allowing you to get your funds as soon as the next day.

-Although not available in West Virginia, LendingPoint operates in all other 49 states and Washington, D.C.
+Although its loans aren’t available in Nevada or West Virginia, LendingPoint operates in all other 48 states and Washington, D.C.

 If your application is approved, your loan may be funded by one of several lenders, including:

 FinWise and First Electronic banks are FDIC members chartered in Utah, while LendingPoint LLC is a limited liability company headquartered in Kennesaw, Georgia.